 We seek depth in understanding for both research and pedagogical purposes in order to avoid superficial interpretation of the truth or of motives and intentions of others.

-We believe that the process of Ignatian discernment can assist our communities in understanding and assessment of the challenges and opportunities of our times.
+We believe that the process of Ignatian discernment can assist our communities in understanding and assessing the challenges and opportunities of our times.
 Through the process of discernment, we prepare the ground for the transformation of both ourselves and our communities.

 A PREFERENTIAL OPTION FOR THE POOR

-Taking our lead from the Gospels and heeding the call of the previous Congregations and the teachings of the Church, we recognize the privileged place occupied by the poor and marginalized, and the claim they have on our talents and our time.
+Taking our lead from the Gospels (and heeding the call of the previous General Congregations and the teachings of the Church), we recognize the privileged place occupied by the poor and marginalized, and the claim they have on our talents and our time.